Interested in Becoming a Volunteer?

 Therapeutic Riding Volunteers!

-We are in need of volunteers to help with our Winter Therapeutic Riding Session, which will begin during the week of December 17th, 2019.
+We are in need of volunteers to help with our Summer Therapeutic Riding Session, which will begin during the week of June 23rd and end during the week of August 29th, 2020.
 We are asking for a commitment of time for each week of the 10 Week Session.
-We jneed help on Tuesday, Wednesday and Thursday early evenings and Saturday mornings.
+We need help on Tuesday, Wednesday and Thursday early evenings and Saturday mornings.
 If you can help during any of those riding times please let us know.